Benign Autoencoders: Relaxation of the Problem

 \begin{theorem} An optimal autoencoder in the sense of Definition \ref{dfn1} always exists.

-Suppose now that (1) $W(a)$ only depends on $a$ and $G(a,\go)=a-g(\go)$; (2) $L=M$ and $g:\R^L\to \R^L$ is injective and bi-Lipschitz; (2) $g(\gO)$ is convex; and (3) the inverse $D_aW^{-1}$ has a finite number of continuous branches.\footnote{That is, there exist continuous maps $G_i,\ i\in \N$ such that $D_aW(a)=b$ if and only if $a=G_i(b)$ for some $i.$ For example, this is the case when $W(a)$ is a generic real analytic function.} Then, there exists a deterministic optimal autoencoder $\cA(\go)$ and for this policy the map $D_aW(a(g^{-1}(x)))$ is monotone has has convex level sets. \end{theorem}
+Suppose now that (1) $W(a)$ only depends on $a$ and $G(a,\go)=a-g(\go)$; (2) $L=M$ and $g:\R^L\to \R^L$ is injective and bi-Lipschitz; (2) $g(\gO)$ is convex; and (3) the inverse $D_aW^{-1}$ has a finite number of continuous branches.\footnote{That is, there exist continuous maps $G_i,\ i\in \N$ such that $D_aW(a)=b$ if and only if $a=G_i(b)$ for some $i.$ For example, this is the case when $W(a)$ is a generic real analytic function.} Then, there exists a deterministic optimal autoencoder $\cA(\go)$ and for this policy the map $D_aW(\cA(g^{-1}(x)))$ is monotone has has convex level sets. \end{theorem}

 Technical conditions ensuring the existence of a deterministic optimal autoencoder in Theorem \eqref{mainth-limit} are important.
-Without imposing them, the existence of a deterministic optimal autoencoder cannot be guaranteed, and only randmized policies exist.
-With a randomized policy, the system observing a state $\go$ chooses a representation which is random.
-E.g., it ``flips a coin", instead of selecting one feature map $\cA(\go),$ the system randomly selects from a family of such feature maps.
-Such randomized solutions are analogous to Kantorovich relaxations of optimal Monge maps in the optimal transport theory.
+Without imposing them, the existence of a deterministic optimal autoencoder cannot be guaranteed, and only probabilistic autoencoders exist.
+Such randomized autoencoders are analogous to Kantorovich relaxations of optimal Monge maps in the optimal transport theory.
 See, e.g., \cite{mccann2011five} and \cite{kramkov2019optimal}.
-Most importantly, for $G(a,\go)=a-g(\go),$ once a representation $a$ has been chosen, is given an unbiased representation of the state: $a=E[g(\go)|a],$ independent of whether the choice of $a$ involved some randomization by the system.